Liam Neeson’s ex Helen Mirren admits she still loves him deeply

-In a recent interview, actress Helen Mirren said she still loved Irish actor Liam Neeson, whom she dated for several years in the 1980s.
+Liam Neeson and Helen Mirren met on the set of the 1981 film "Excalibur" and later went on to date.

 “We loved each other.
-We were not meant to be together in that way, but we loved each other very, very much.
-I love him deeply to this day.
-He’s such an amazing guy," Helen Mirren, 77, told AARP Magazine.
+We were not meant to be together in that way, but we loved each other very, very much," Mirren, 77, told AARP Magazine.

+"I love him deeply to this day.
+He’s such an amazing guy."

-Mirren and Liam Neeson couple met on the set of the 1981 film "Excalibur" and started dating.
+Mirren and Neeson met on the set of the 1981 film "Excalibur" and started dating.
 They lived together for four years before ending their relationship in the mid-80s.

 The two actors spoke about their romance when they were both guests on Britain's "Graham Norton Show" in 2018.